OctopusDeploy/People/Software-Engineering.md

 - I go out of my way to develop a friendly and professional rapport with my customers and their team members.
 - My contributions to team discussions are net-positive, informative, and helpful.

+## Quality Assurance Engineer

+> I work with Octopus team members to improve the overall quality of the Octopus ecosystem.

+### I ensure Octopus can ship with confidence

+- I contribute and provide feedback to product, design, and engineering activities so that the product is user-friendly, efficient, consistent, robust, and useful to customers.
+- I use customer’s feedback and data to determine potential issues and apply it to improve future deliveries.
+- I identify gaps in the implementation processes and product and collaborate with the team to improve the overall system design.
+- I help other team members to achieve better business value.
+- I devise strategies to make automated tests more accurate, reliable, reusable, and extendable.
+- I use code reviews to coach on how to improve our tests and apply better practices.
+- I introduce new testing tools and practices for faster feedback cycles across different layers of the product.

 ## Senior Software Engineer

 > I am a highly sought-after member of an Octopus team with a proven record of shipping high-quality code to production.

-### I am trusted to ship full products (or vertical slices of larger products) from idea to production
+### I am trusted to ship shaped pitches (or vertical slices of larger products) from idea to production

 - I am proficient with my tools and the core building blocks used by our team.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I am proficient at qualifying and reducing technical debt.
-- I am comfortable pulling together the Lego blocks of a full product.
+- I am comfortable pulling together the Lego blocks of shaped pitches.
 - I am comfortable setting up an automated integration and delivery pipeline.
 - I am comfortable determining technical direction within brown-fields projects.
 - I know how to make pragmatic decisions in order to ship a product.